“Wow, I just took a shit and it was this big!” John Bulushi

 “I think writing is good for you,” said my shrink of seven years when I brought up the issue, “but that’s it!
 You are always so disappointed when you share your work, I think there is no need for that.”

-So I have been faced with the same questions we all face.
-Do you join writer’s groups and start sharing your work and getting feedback, so you can swap likes on Facebook to look popular and loved?
-Do you spend hours playing with social media, so others will read your posts?
-Do you start making friends with people who went to school at elite universities and have large twitter following so you can access their readers?
-Is this possible when the very reason you write is because people have always rejected you!
+So, I am faced with the same questions we all face.
+Do I join writer’s groups and start sharing my work and getting feedback, so I can swap likes on Facebook to look popular and loved?
+Do I spend hours playing with social media, so others will read your posts?
+Do I start making friends with people who went to school at elite universities and have large twitter following so you can access their readers?
+Is this even possible when the very reason I write is because people have always rejected me!
 Is there really time for any of this when you work and commit to ten hours of writing a week.

 So, here I am writing another essay for an audience of people who I don’t even know to be out there for sure on social media.